-- A. Units may be inspected annually for compliance with practices required by the permit or Tribal regulations or BIA regulations by BIA personnel. - B. The brands on all livestock inspected and on the Unit must be the same brand as the owner, on the pasture authorization as stated on the grazing permit and on the application for a unit. - C. If information is obtained from any count or inspection which indicates that the Permittee is not in compliance with the terms of the permit, including the terms of this Resolution, not later than 30 days following the count or inspection, notice for the reason for the non-compliance, and possible consequences for the non-compliance, shall be given to the Permittee by the BIA or the NRD.
-Notice shall be given in accordance with 25 CFR Part 166. - D. If notice of violation regarding the permit is given to the Permittee by the BIA or NRC, the Permittee will be given an opportunity to schedule a hearing before the NRC regarding the violation. - 1.
-A hearing will be held, when possible, before the effective deadline of the notice of violation of the permit for which actual notice has been given by the BIA or NRD. - 2.
-A hearing will be informal and will be in accordance with procedures established by the NRC. - E. If the BIA or the NRC sends Permittee a notice of violation and recommends that a permit be cancelled, the Permittee shall have the opportunity to schedule a hearing before the NRC regarding the notice of violation. - 1.
-A hearing will be informal and will be in accordance with procedures established by the NRC - 2.
-Should an operator cure the violation or bring in payment within then (10) business days after a notice of violation has been issued, the permit can be reissued to the operator for the balance of the permit period. - F. The NRC shall hear the matter and make a recommendation concerning the disposition of this matter to the Tribal Council.
+BIA or NRC, the Permittee will be given an opportunity to schedule a hearing before the NRC regarding the violation.

+- i.
+A hearing will be held, when possible, before the effective deadline of the notice of violation of the permit for which actual notice has been given by the BIA or NRD. - ii.
+A hearing will be informal and will be in accordance with procedures established by the NRC. - E. If the BIA or the NRC sends Permittee a notice of violation and recommends that a permit be cancelled, the Permittee shall have the opportunity to schedule a hearing before the NRC regarding the notice of violation. - i.
+A hearing will be informal and will be in accordance with procedures established by the NRC. - ii.
+Should an operator cure the violation or bring in payment within ten (10) business days after a notice of violation has been issued, the permit can be reissued to the operator for the balance of the permit period. - F. The NRC shall hear the matter and make a recommendation concerning the disposition of this matter to the Tribal Council.
 Final action on the recommendation of cancellation or modification of the permit or other action recommended shall be made by the full Tribal Council.
 The Permittee shall have the right to attend the Tribal Council meeting at which his or her permit will be considered and have the right to address the Tribal Council.
-The Tribal Council's-decision may be appealed to the Fort Berthold District Court in accordance with this resolution.

-- 8. BIA Cancellation.
+The Tribal Council's decision may be appealed to the Fort Berthold District Court in accordance with this resolution. - 9.
+BIA Cancellation.
 The Agency in consultation with the Tribal Business Council may revoke or withdraw all or any part of grazing permit by cancellation or modification on 180 days written notice for use by any holder of land held in trust by the BIA for that holder who wishes to withdraw that land from the unit.
-Such withdrawal shall be effective only at the end of the permitted annual grazing season. - 9.
+Such withdrawal shall be effective only at the end of the permitted annual grazing season. - 10.
 Removing Land from a Unit: the owner or owners of the land, including the Tribe, can remove allotted lands or Tribal lands from a unit in accordance with BIA regulations.
-The removed land must be fenced by the owner or owners, except that where the cause of the removal of the land from the units is overgrazing, the Tribe and the BIA or both, shall equally share the cost of such fencing, including any survey needed, with the land owner or owners.
+The removed land must be fenced by the owner or owners, except that where the cause of the removal of the land from the units is overgrazing, the Tribe and the BIA or both, shall equally share the cost of such fencing, including any survey needed, with the landowner or owners.
 Tribal lands shall not be removed from or made inaccessible within a unit without the express approval of the Tribal Council.
-If an allotment or allotments is removed from the unit by majority consent, a 180 day notice will be sent to the permittee, if the allotment(s) is not fenced out by landowner(s) within the 180 days said allotment shall be put back in to the Range Unit. - 10.
-Hunting Access: Access for the purposes of hunting on Tribal lands located within a range unit is subject to the Game and Fish Department of the Three Affiliated Tribes and Chapter 18 of the Code of Laws of the Three Affiliated Tribes, knows as the Game and Fish Code, and in accordance with Resolution No. 96-157-DSB.
+If an allotment or allotments is removed from the unit by majority consent, a 180-day notice will be sent to the permittee, if the allotment(s) is not fenced out by landowner(s) within the 180 days said allotment shall be put back in to the Range Unit. - 11.
+Hunting Access: Access for the purposes of hunting on Tribal lands located within a range unit is subject to the Game and Fish Department of the Three Affiliated

+Tribes and Chapter 18 of the Code of Laws of the Three Affiliated Tribes, known as the Game and Fish Code, and in accordance with Resolution No. 96-157-DSB.
 Locks on gates preventing access to Tribal lands for the purpose of hunting are prohibited.
-Hunters will notify Permittee before accessing a unit. - 11.
-BIA Regulations Apply: All Permits shall be issued subject to all applicable BIA regulations in 25 CFR Part 166, this Resolution and Applicable tribal law.
+Hunters will notify Permittee before accessing a unit.

+12. BIA Regulations Apply: All Permits shall be issued subject to all applicable BIA regulations in 25 CFR Part 166, this Resolution and applicable tribal law.